 The Atlantic Strike Team worked under the direction of the Environmental Protection Agency to account for and survey the damaged area.
-In a joint effort the Atlantic Strike Team was a part of nine evaluation teams that performed reconnaissance efforts and hazard by the Environmental Protection Agency as needing additional removal activities/action.
+In a joint effort the Atlantic Strike Team was a part of nine evaluation teams that performed reconnaissance efforts and hazard evaluations for over 58 cities.
+These nine crews helped to complete over 227 hazard evaluations.
+In total 33 properties were deemed by the Environmental Protection Agency as needing additional removal activities/action.
 In particular, 2 large scale household hazardous waste sites were established with the assistance of the Strike Team.
-Oil tanks, solid waste.
+Oil tanks, solid waste, drums, containers, and debris were removed from these locations.
+In addition, city and town members were allowed to deposit their hazardous wastes at designated locations.